321prasad0058/MAD/README.md

 - User Friendly Interface
 - Different logins for Vendors, Customers and Riders

-The application will focus on updating as per industry trends and coming technologies
+The application will focus on pertaining to the industry trends and coming technologies